insure logo

 • Driving without insurance

-Average SR-22 car insurance cost in Maine
+How much does an SR-22 insurance cost in Maine?

-The average SR-22 car insurance cost in Maine is $1,141.
+The average cost of SR-22 car insurance in Maine is $1,141.
+This is $126 higher than in New Hampshire, which has the cheapest SR-22 insurance.

 Cheapest SR-22 insurance companies in Maine